prateek30-long/Demo/READEME.md

-this is my new account on github
+this is my new account on github i can collab with this